Annie's "Month

 here in the United States children return to school either the

-end of August or the first week of September.
+or the first week of September.

 Back to School Links: Annie's Back to School Page